msk86/sprint-insights/README.md

 - When testing with fresh data
 - If cached data appears stale or corrupted
 - After changing team configurations

+**Note:** The `API_VERSION` environment variable is automatically included in cache file names.
+Increment the version (e.g., from `v1` to `v2`) when making breaking changes to the data structure to invalidate old cache files without manually deleting them.

 ## Troubleshooting